 Compare charges for converting EEA currencies when you use your card abroad

-This transaction could be a card purchase or a withdrawal from a cash machine.
+Whether you’re making a card purchase or a withdrawal from a cash machine, what you’ll be charged depends on:

 Together, these are the currency conversion charges we talk about on this page.